Peer Prediction with More Signals than Reports: Discussion

-\paragraph{Further broadening the model.} We have peeled back the peer prediction abstraction by one layer, from binary signals to real-valued ones.
-This already substantially changed the behavior of mechanisms.
-Yet even this is quite a stylized abstraction of the information available.
-Another missing piece is the fact that in many settings some deterministic \emph{context}, like the content of the essay being graded, is shared by all looking at the same task.
-From this ``shared signal'' comes the well-known problem of spurious correlations where in principle participants may choose strategies that depend on inessential details of the context, like the first word of the essay, to correlate their reports without correlating with the ground truth, all while getting optimal payoffs in multi-task mechansisms.
-While there is work seeking to deal with heterogeneity among agent behaviors~\citep{agarwal2020peer}, such behavior seems impossible to fully rule out.
-But even if such pathological equilibra seem unlikely in systems with many well-meaning participants, there is often still ample metadata about tasks such as categories or difficulties that naturally influence participants' process of translating their actual experience into a ``signal.''
-Designing mechanisms that are robust in the face of such richness is a further challenge.
+\paragraph{Further broadening the model.} Another missing piece in our model is the fact that in many settings some deterministic \emph{context}, like the content of the essay being graded, is shared by all looking at the same task.
+In principle, participants may choose strategies that depend on these inessential details, like the first word of the essay, to correlate their reports, all while getting optimal payoffs in multi-task mechanisms.
+While there is work dealing with behavior heterogeneity~\citep{agarwal2020peer}, such behavior seems impossible to fully rule out.
+Moreover, even if participants are well-meaning, there is often still ample metadata about tasks such as categories or difficulties that naturally influence participants' process of translating their actual experience into a ``signal.''